NVIDIA/aistore/downloader/README.md

 | Download a (range) list of objects into a subdirectory inside a bucket | POST /v1/download | `curl -Livg -X POST 'http://localhost:8080/v1/download?bucket=test321&subdir=some/subdir/&template=randomwebsite.com/some_dir/object{200..300}log.txt'` |
 | Download a (range) list of objects, selecting every tenth | POST /v1/download | `curl -Livg -X POST 'http://localhost:8080/v1/download?bucket=test321&template=randomwebsite.com/some_dir/object{1..1000..10}log.txt'` |

-**Tip:** use `-g` option in curl to turn of URL globbing parser - it will allow to use `{` and `}` without escaping them.
+**Tip:** use `-g` option in curl to turn off URL globbing parser - it will allow to use `{` and `}` without escaping them.

 ## Cloud download

-A *cloud* download prefetches multiple objects which names match provided prefix and suffix and are contained in given cloud bucket.
+A *cloud* download prefetches multiple objects which names match provided prefix and suffix and are contained in a given cloud bucket.

 ### Request Query Parameters